AndrzejSzeszko/Warsztat_3/README.md

 ## To do:
 - domain name
-- resetting password via eamil
+- resetting password via email
 - add some Bootstrap
 - access control (logging in)